m00nl1ghtP00l/gpucloud-docs/docs/apps/inference/inference.md

 **Inference** is the process of using a trained AI/ML model to generate predictions from new data.
 It is central to machine learning workflows, enabling real time or batch decision making for use cases such as image classification, anomaly detection, or customer behavior prediction.

 The platform provides an **Inference Endpoint Configuration** screen to deploy and manage models at scale.
-From a single interface, users can configure compute resources, API access, and cluster details without relying on separate tools or scripts.
+From a single interface, users can select a LLM from the provided list of LLMs, launch an Inference Endpoint and use it programmatically using OpenAI compatible APIs.

 This streamlines model operationalization, ensuring consistency, scalability, and secure access for ML engineers and data scientists managing production or development environments.

 ---

 ## Create Inference Endpoints

-To create an inference endpoint, access the **Developer Hub** and navigate to the home page.
+To create an inference endpoint, login into the self service portal.
 The page provides options to create and manage inference endpoints, which are predefined configurations designed to simplify and accelerate the deployment of machine learning models as APIs.
-These profiles enable rapid prototyping and real-time predictions.
-On the Developer Hub home page, users can either click on **View All** to access the Inference Endpoints page or click on **New Inference Endpoint** to create a new inference endpoint.
-Users can also click on the **Inference Endpoints** menu on the left to directly access the Inference Endpoints page.

 ![Hierarchy](img/inferences_homepage.png)